TehShrike/joshduff.com/content/2010-01-22-convert-blocks-of-text-to-sentence-case.md

-title: Convert blocks of text to sentence case
+title: Convert blocks of text to sentence case in MySQL
 date: 2010-01-22T07:31:00-06:00
 categories: mysql